Intercreditor Agreement

 The Bottom Line

-Investors and credit professionals must understand the intercreditor agreement to accurately assess the risk of any debt instrument below the top of the capital structure.
-An intercreditor agreement is the rulebook for financial distress.
-It defines the hierarchy of claims and restricts the ability of junior lenders to protect their interests when a borrower fails.
-While senior lenders gain control and security, junior lenders accept these risks in exchange for higher returns.
-Recognizing the nuances of these agreements—specifically standstill periods and payment blockages—is essential for calculating recovery rates and making informed credit investment decisions.
+For institutional investors and credit professionals, the intercreditor agreement is an essential tool for accurately assessing the risk profile of any debt instrument that sits below the senior-most level of a company's capital structure.
+Functioning as the definitive "rulebook" for financial distress, this agreement establishes the legal hierarchy of claims and restricts the ability of junior lenders to unilaterally protect their interests when a borrower fails to meet its obligations.
+While senior lenders utilize these agreements to gain maximum control and recovery security, junior lenders accept these restrictive terms in exchange for significantly higher potential returns.
+Recognizing the complex nuances within these agreements—specifically the duration of standstill periods, the triggers for payment blockages, and the scope of buyout rights—is a critical requirement for calculating realistic recovery rates and making informed credit investment decisions.
+In the final analysis, the intercreditor agreement is what transforms a collection of individual loans into a cohesive and predictable capital structure, ensuring that even in the event of a corporate collapse, the resolution process remains orderly and legally enforceable.

 At a Glance